Updated content 06/22/2023

-Some of these emotions are universal and can be used by every salesperson and marketer out there.
-Here are three you should know before all others.
+Some of these emotions are universal, and every salesperson and marketer can use them.
+Here are five powerful emotions you should consider in your marketing campaigns.

-Not only do people seek pleasure, they want it as soon as they can get it.
-Pleasure includes a feeling of belonging, of being loved, and of being respected.
+Not only do people seek pleasure, but they also want it as soon as they can get it.
+Pleasure includes a feeling of belonging, love, and respect.
 It also means feeling satisfied, whether with comforts or excesses.
 When marketing, focus on how your products give buyers pleasure.

-Every product or service can bring pleasure, if you know how to spin it.
+Every product or service can bring pleasure if you know how to spin it.
 Focus on what will make your buyers happy.
 Then tailor your marketing to that.
-Some of the words to keep in mind include:

-While instilling fear and promising pleasure, your main focus should be your buyer’s pain.
-That pain may not even be physical; it may just be a separation from pleasure.
+Whether instilling fear or promising pleasure, your primary focus should always be your buyer’s pain.
+That pain may not even be physical; it may just be a separation from joy.
 Your job is to ease that pain.
 Answer their questions.
 Provide solutions that make sense.

 A thorough understanding of your buyers will tell you what their pains are.
 They want time, they want pleasure, they want quality, and they want it as soon as possible.
 Ask yourself the questions you know buyers will ask and then answer them first, better, and more thoroughly than anyone else.

-By keeping these main emotions in mind when creating your marketing materials, you’ll be primed to attend to the psychological aspects of selling.
+By keeping these primary emotions in mind when creating your marketing materials, you’ll be ready to attend to the psychological aspects of selling.
 If you need some help creating those buyer personas, reach out.
 We’re experts at digging deep to get to the very heart of your buyers.